This page explains various error scenarios and troubleshooting steps to resolve the errors.

 This section outlines common Dataproc Metastore import and export issues.

 Import fails because the Hive versions don't match

 When you import metadata, the Hive metastore and Dataproc Metastore versions must be compatible.
 Your import may fail if the two don't match.

-For more information, see version policy.
+For more information on compatibility, see version policy.

 Import fails because there are missing Hive table files